 In that vein, Palladium is facilitating partnerships between governments, investors, landholders, civil society and communities to develop and participate in these nature-based solutions, such as working with UK National Parks to secure funding to restore its estate.

-According to Jose Maria Ortiz, Palladium Managing Partner of Impact Investment and Business Growth, these experiences serve to further highlight the importance of ensuring returns for all stakeholders involved – and this includes setting credit prices from the outset that are cost-reflective and commercial to attract a critical mass of participants to make individual projects and therefore the overall scheme viable.
+According to Jose Maria Ortiz, Palladium Managing Director of Impact Investment and Business Growth, these experiences serve to further highlight the importance of ensuring returns for all stakeholders involved – and this includes setting credit prices from the outset that are cost-reflective and commercial to attract a critical mass of participants to make individual projects and therefore the overall scheme viable.